selwynpolit/d9book/book/paragraphs.md

     $is_other_staff = !empty($profile_type) && $profile_type == 2575;

     $button = $form_state->getTriggeringElement();
-    // Check what paragraph button was pressed: add, remove or closed. if (!empty($button)) {
+    // Check what paragraph button was pressed: add, remove or close. if (!empty($button)) {
       if ( isset($button['#paragraphs_mode']) && $button['#paragraphs_mode'] === 'remove') {
         // We don't need to validate on paragraph removal.